 Today very important, health related topic.
-Did you ever feel exhaustion, negativity, cynicism or lack of energy related to your job for a long period of time?
-Or maybe you have headaches, problems with sleeping, chest pain, a feeling of breathlessness or anger.
-This all symptoms can be related with occupational burnout syndrome.
-Read this article to get more information about burnout syndrome before it will affect your health, relations and life.
+Did you ever feel exhaustion, negativity, cynicism, or lack of energy related to your job for a long period of time?
+Or maybe you have headaches, problems with sleeping, chest pain, a feeling of breathlessness, or anger.
+All symptoms can be related to occupational burnout syndrome.
+Read this article to get more information about burnout syndrome before it will affect your health, relations, and life.

 What is occupational burnout syndrome?